 - (1) All cell replacement - (a) For a battery compliant with the following then it is best to assume that all the original cells are or soon will be in unsatisfactory condition.
 Saft strongly recommends all cells (220) should be replaced with new Saft cells for a battery having: - 1.
-3 or more cells are replaced during the same maintenance interval.

-Or

-2. 1 or more cells are found to be faulty due to low capacity during this maintenance period and 5 of the original cells in the battery had been previously replaced due to low capacity.
+3 or more faulty cells are replaced during the same maintenance interval. - Or - 1 or more cells are found to be faulty during this maintenance period and 5 of the original cells in the battery had been previously replaced due faults. - 3.